fxstein/GoProX/docs/feature-planning/DEFAULT_BEHAVIOR_PLAN.md

 # GoProX Default Behavior Enhancement Plan

+## Core Principles (Project Standards Alignment)

+- **No Automatic Destructive Actions**: GoProX must never modify user data or media files automatically.
+All destructive or modifying actions (including re-processing) require explicit user consent and a dedicated option.
+(See AI_INSTRUCTIONS.md)
+- **Structured Logging**: All scripts, helpers, and migration tools must use the centralized logger module for all output, including migration logs and error reporting.
+No `echo` or `printf` for operational output.
+(See DESIGN_PRINCIPLES.md)
+- **Consistent Parameter Processing**: All scripts, helpers, and migration tools must use strict parameter processing with `zparseopts`, supporting both short and long options, and providing clear error messages.
+(See DESIGN_PRINCIPLES.md)
+- **Human-Readable Configuration**: All configuration files must remain simple, key=value, and preserve comments and readability through all migrations.
+(See DESIGN_PRINCIPLES.md)
+- **Testing and Validation**: All new features, helpers, migrations, and behaviors must have dedicated tests, be integrated into CI/CD, and follow the project's testing framework.
+(See AI_INSTRUCTIONS.md)

 ## Overview

 This document outlines the current default behavior of GoProX and proposes an enhanced default behavior system that provides a more intuitive, automated, and user-friendly experience.
 The goal is to make GoProX work seamlessly out-of-the-box while maintaining the flexibility for advanced users.